-I have never, nor except my current status of just managing and getting by.
+I never have, nor except my current status of just managing and getting by.
 I refuse to succumb to a mentality that all I need to do is hold on.
 Although such ideas are good ones and may be necessary for some moments.
 If I do nothing more than those, I sacrifice every ounce of opportunity to seize my potential, my children’s bright future, and eventual victory.
-A victory where previous battlefields have melted into a utopia by comparison.
+A victory where former battlefields have melted into a utopia by comparison.

-In order to withstand living in a disabled body, disabled household, and endure the constant medical crisis of fragile children, finding other ways to cope carries a constant urgency.
+To withstand living in a disabled body, disabled household, and endure the constant medical crisis of fragile children, finding other ways to cope is urgency.
 When your daily, or in our case, hourly lives depend on clarity for decisions, failing is no option.
 What I have successfully utilized along the way is to accept the need to scale down what I recognize as a win, a loss, a milestone, burst forward, or even a lapse behind.

 I have learned that it is okay to have an area of defeat if close inspection and great objectivity uncovers it is an insignificant one.
-Seriously, sometimes just saying its okay to lose is awesome and emancipating.
-Every part of what most consider perfectly normal I have completely abandoned in order to capitalize on every microscopic opportunity to prosper in equally unconventional ways.
+Seriously, sometimes just saying its okay to lose is fantastic and emancipating.
+Every part of what most consider perfectly normal I have completely abandoned to capitalize on every microscopic opportunity to prosper in equally unconventional ways.

 When you rarely hear good news, have endless extra hardships to add to already existing ones, and then get tackled by an NFL caliber linemen of medical crisis, normal melts into a sea of confusion.
-You can quickly lose sight of the safety of the sideline and no goal posts are there to even direct you to a possible victory.
-The entire game of life gets spun and the pieces get thrown completely off the board.
+You can quickly lose sight of the safety of the sideline, and no goal posts are there to even direct you to a possible victory.
+The entire game of life gets spun, and the pieces get entirely thrown off the board.

-It was a nuclear emotional fallout, and the daily dark news matched the dark cloud hovering and showering negativity down.
+It was an emotional nuclear fallout, and the daily dark news matched the dark cloud hovering and showering negativity down.
 I was knee-deep in the ash left behind my rivers of tears.
 I literally ended up in the ophthalmologist office with eyes that had swollen shut and tear ducks that had ruptured.
 When you get to that point, you must respond with action that can help you move.
-Not simply move but move forward in the right direction.
+Not merely move but move forward in the right direction.

-However, I needed something more than just “getting by on faith”.
-A more intentional healing with direction, not heavy-handed, short-sightedness predefined by what someone else said.
-Just encountering people who have not experienced such hardship blankly felt I should expect God to shower sudden mystical answers.
+However, I needed something more than just “getting by on faith.”
+More intentional healing with direction, not heavy-handed, short-sightedness predefined by what someone else said.
+Just encountering people who have not experienced such hardship blankly felt I should expect God to shower immediate mystical answers.
 Yes, that is possible, God can do such things, but I would have learned nothing that way.
 And would not have anything of substance to share with you now.

 To manage the exploding mental mayhem in my life and begin mending.
 I had to go backward.
-It pushed me to strip back all my walls in order to get the intensive mental health guidance needed.
-To manage the emergent crisis, I had to dig back, deep into an abused childhood and history of marital domestic abuse.
+It pushed me to strip back all my walls to get the intensive psychological health guidance needed.
+To manage the crisis, I had to dig back, deep into an abused childhood and history of domestic marital abuse.